Quantity-based vs. usage-based pricing: What’s the difference?

 Any subscription commerce brand knows that getting its plans and pricing just right is critically important.
 Because subscription business models rely on recurring, not just one-time, transactions, you need to price your product(s) or service(s) in a way that’s sustainable long-term for your business while also fair to your subscribers.

-There are actually three specific sub-types of quantity-based pricing, all of which Recurly supports:
+There are actually three specific sub-types of quantity-based pricing:

 Note that in all of these cases, the subscriber pays at the start of the billing cycle.
 This is important to point out because in a usage-based billing scenario, subscribers pay after a billing cycle ends based on—you guessed it—the quantity they actually used during the billing cycle.